quarkslab/wirego/README.md

     git clone https://github.com/wireshark/wireshark.git

-Create a link from the Wireshark plugins folder to the "wirego_plugin"
+Create a symlink from the Wireshark plugins folder to the "wirego_plugin"

     ln -s <path_to>/wirego_plugin wireshark/plugins/epan/wirego